 UC Berkeley Haas is perhaps best known for its highly selective MBA program, but this business school also offers a one-year Master of Financial Engineering degree for those applicants interested in computational finance focused on business and economics.

-Haas’s MFE shares the MBA program’s high selectivity – the MFE program received 749 applications for only 79 places in the class of 2022 – and its high post-graduation salaries – after graduating from the one-year MFE, last year’s graduates earned an average first year base compensation of $176,465, compared with Haas’s average two-year MBA graduate base salaries of $143,696.
+Haas’s MFE shares the MBA program’s high selectivity – the MFE program received 749 applications while only 109 offers were made in 2022 – and its high post-graduation salaries – after graduating from the one-year MFE, last year’s graduates earned an average first year base compensation of $119,297.

 Another reason for that successful placement rate in the US is that this is a STEM program, so international students are eligible for up to 36 months of optional practical training in the US after graduating.
 Haas MFE grads apply the computational proficiency and complex financial modeling & strategy skills they gain predominantly to careers in asset management, investment banking and fintech.

 The MFE application contains several components, including listing all courses you have taken in the required prerequisite areas (Finance/Economics: Corporate Finance, Macroeconomics; Math: Calculus, Linear Algebra, Partial Differential Equations, Numerical Analysis; Statistics: Advanced Statistics, Econometrics; and Programming: C++, Python, R, and Machine Learning).

 Here are Haas MFE’s essay questions, each with a 250-word maximum length, with my tips for responding.

 UC Berkeley Haas Master of Financial Engineering application essays